balaji-143/Kaiburr-Task3-Web-UI-forms/README.md

-# Task Manager API (Task 1)
+# Task Manager Application

-This project is a Java Spring Boot application that provides a REST API for creating, searching, deleting, and running "task" objects.
-Task objects represent shell commands that can be executed, and their data is stored in a MongoDB database.
+This project is a **Java Spring Boot** backend with a **React 19 + TypeScript frontend** using Ant Design.
+The application allows you to create, search, delete, and execute shell command tasks, with data stored in MongoDB.

+---

-## File Structure
+## **File Structure**

 ```
 .